moddio/taro/README.md

 - Mobile controls
 - and more!

-## Open sourced to empower all game developers.
+## We need your help!
 Taro is completely free and open source under MIT license.
-We understand that Netcode and performance optimizations are difficult problems to solve.
-We have solved much of this already, so you don't have to.
-We are always looking for more contributors to help us further optimize our game engine.
+Netcode and performance optimizations are difficult problems to solve.
+While we have solved much of this already, we are always looking for more contributors to help us further optimize this game engine.

-Before being open sourced in September 2020, Taro Engine was originally forked from [Isogenic Game Engine](https://www.isogenicengine.com/) back in 2016

 ## How to run a game server
 Taro engine will run a game made in [modd.io](https://www.modd.io) platform.
 To run the game, execute the following command: